top of page

 Two people can weigh the same but have very different health risks.
 Learn how DEXA, bioimpedance, and other tests reveal what’s beneath the number on the scale.

-Kidney Function tests: Your Kidneys Are Talking.
-Are You Listening?
+Kidney Function tests: Are You Listening?

 Simple blood and urine tests can reveal early kidney damage years before symptoms appear.
 Learn which numbers matter and when to take action.